Cardiovascular and Thoracic Surgery

-When a coronary artery is blocked (partially or completely), it can cause ischemic heart disease (IHD) or coronary artery disease (CAD) as manifested by chest pain (angina).
+When a coronary artery is blocked (partially or completely), it can cause Ischemic Heart Disease (IHD), Coronary Artery Disease (CAD) as manifested by chest pain (angina).
 In such a situation it is necessary to carry out a coronary artery bypass surgery.
-Most people have heard of 'a bypass' but aren't too sure what it is.
+Most people have heard of ‘a bypass’ but aren’t too sure what it is.

 In short, surgeons use a vein or artery from another part of the body to create a ‘bypass’ so that the blood may flow to the blocked coronary artery.
 The patient is put under general anaesthesia and the surgeons begin by making an incision in the middle of the chest.
 The breastbone is separated in order to create an opening through which the heart region may be accessed.